bahaidev/textbrowser/README.md

 # Text Browser

-This software currently allows for multilinear texts (represented in user-customizable JSON tables.
+This software currently allows for multi-linear texts (represented in user-customizable JSON tables.
 These texts are accessible from a main interface (currently requiring a whitelist though it may be made customizable in the future for open-ended usage/dynamic server-side